 Hybrid Table Saws

-Hybrid table saws are an amalgamation of cabinet saws and contractor saws.
-They include the best facets of a contractor saw and take it up a notch.
-You get a larger table surface that enables larger material and more complex cutting.
+Hybrid table saws combine some of the best qualities of cabinet saws and contractor saws.
+This includes providing a larger table surface that enables you to work on larger materials and make more complex cuts.

-You get a powerful motor, and the features of a contractor saw, but for less money.
-Hybrid table saws also come with better quality fences and dust collection ports.
+You get a powerful motor and the features of a contractor saw, but for less money.
+Hybrid table saws also have high-quality fences and dust collection ports.

-Just like contractor saws, these are a favorite of experienced DIY enthusiasts and woodworkers.
+Like contractor saws, these are preferred by experienced DIY enthusiasts and woodworkers.

 Pros